nbrest/kamehouse/kamehouse-mobile/README.md

 * Build a native mobile app for android and ios using apache cordova

-* All the webapp kamehouse functionality is now supported on the native mobile app
+* Kamehouse ui and groot frontend code are built into the mobile app and supported natively connecting to the backend server configurable in the settings page of the native mobile app

 * The cordova file plugin is used to persist the app settings